Mitch McConnell: Judicial nominees in the Obama administration

 In 2014, Republicans gained control of the Senate, and McConnell became majority leader; he used his new power to start what was considered "a near blockade" of Obama's judicial appointments.
 According to The New York Times, Obama's final two years as president saw 18 district court judges and one appeals court judge confirmed, the fewest since President Harry S. Truman.
 In comparison, the final two years of the presidencies of George W. Bush, Bill Clinton, and Ronald Reagan had between 55 and 70 district court judges each confirmed and between 10 and 15 appeals court judges confirmed.
-The Los Angeles Times wrote that McConnell brought about an "extraordinary two-year slowdown in judicial confirmations", detailing 22 confirmations of Obama's judicial nominees, the lowest since Truman in 1951–1952.
+The Los Angeles Times wrote that McConnell had brought about an "extraordinary two-year slowdown in judicial confirmations", detailing 22 confirmations of Obama's judicial nominees, the lowest since Truman in 1951–1952.
 The number of federal judicial vacancies at the end of Obama's term was more than twice the number at the end of George W. Bush's term.
 (Note: According to the Congressional Research Service, on the first day of 2015, Obama had 3.9% of circuit court seats vacant, and 4.9% of district court seats vacant.
 By the first day of 2017, the figures had risen to 9.5% and 12.8% respectively.
 The 114th Congress confirmed 28.6% of Obama's circuit and district judge nominees; every other Congress in that research time frame (1977–2018, 95th to 115th Congress) had a confirmation rate of between 53% and 98%."Judicial Nomination Statistics and Analysis: U.S. District and Circuit Courts, 1977–2018") In a 2019 interview, McConnell credited himself for the large number of judicial vacancies created in the last two years of Obama's presidency.

 On February 13, 2016, Supreme Court justice Antonin Scalia died.
 Shortly thereafter, McConnell issued a statement indicating that the Senate would not consider any Supreme Court nominee Obama put forth.
 "The American people should have a voice in the selection of their next Supreme Court justice.
 Therefore, this vacancy should not be filled until we have a new president", McConnell said.
 On March 16, 2016, Obama nominated Merrick Garland, a Judge of the D.C.
 Circuit Court of Appeals, to the Supreme Court.
 Under McConnell's direction, Senate Republicans refused to take any action on the nomination.
 Garland's nomination expired on January 3, 2017, with the end of the 114th Congress.

-In an August 2016 speech in Kentucky, McConnell said, "one of my proudest moments was when I looked Barack Obama in the eye and I said, 'Mr. President, you will not fill the Supreme Court vacancy.'"
+In an August 2016 speech in Kentucky, McConnell said, "one of my proudest moments was when I looked Barack Obama in the eye and I said, 'Mr. President, you will not fill the Supreme Court vacancy.
 In April 2018, McConnell said the decision not to act on Garland's nomination was "the most consequential decision I've made in my entire public career".
 Political scientists and legal scholars called McConnell's refusal to hold Senate hearings on Garland "unprecedented", a "culmination of [his] confrontational style", a "blatant abuse of constitutional norms", and a "classic example of constitutional hardball".